Shirley Page

 Shirley Page is an English international lawn and indoor bowler.

 Bowls career

 In 1993, she won the triples silver medal and fours bronze medal at the inaugural Atlantic Bowls Championships.

-In 1998 she represented England at the 1998 Commonwealth Games in Kuala Lumpur and won a bronze medal.
+In 1998 she represented England at the 1998 Commonwealth Games at the 1998 Commonwealth Games in Kuala Lumpur and won a bronze medal.

 Four years later she was part of the gold medal winning team in the fours at the 2002 Commonwealth Games in Manchester along with Ellen Alexander, Gill Mitchell and Carol Duckworth.

-Page is also a four times national champion representing Hertfordshire.
+Page is also a four times national champion representing Hertfordshire, winning the triples in 1990, fours in 2000, the singles in 2003 and the two wood singles in 2004.